What is biology?

-As a Hesston College biology major, you have opportunities to serve as a tutor and department assistant, privileges normally reserved for upperclassmen at most schools.
+Opportunities to serve as a tutor and department assistant, privileges normally reserved for upperclassment at most schools.